 Search Marketing Standard: The Future of Print & SEO – Interview

-The Search Marketing Standard is not only the oldest search marketing print publication I know of, it’s also the most focused and probably most popular one.
+The Search Marketing Standard is not only the oldest search marketing print publication I know of.
+It’s also the most focused and probably most popular one.

-Recently I had the opportunity to conduct an email interview with Frances Mary Krug, associate editor of Search Marketing Standard magazine about
+One day I had the opportunity to conduct an email interview with Frances Mary Krug, associate editor of Search Marketing Standard magazine about

 - the past, present and future of SMS

 I have added emphasis on some passages in the replies I personally think are important.

 Tad of SEO 2.0: Hello Frances, it’s almost two years since Search Marketing Standard (SMS from now on) has been acquired in summer 2008.

 You are still here so it seems to have worked out.
 Tell us a bit more about how your magazine has developed since then.